-For example, using a credit card to purchase a gift card, blockchain, stable coin, or crypto currency that is redeemed instantly or intended for the purchase of cannabis is considered a fraudulent, because you’re masking the true nature of the transaction.
+For example, using a credit card to purchase a gift card, stable coin, or other crypto currency that is redeemed instantly or intended for the purchase of cannabis is considered a fraudulent.
+You are masking the true nature of the transaction.
 All of these types of transactions require at least one acquiring bank and interchange to authorize and fund the transaction.
 Do some of those work-arounds sound familiar?

-How do you know if a cannabis payment service is legitimate?
+How do you Know if a Cannabis Payment Provider is Legitimate?

 There is a simple way to discover how “above board” any payment solution is.
-Ask them, who is the bank and who is the processor?
+Ask them if the bank and payment processor will be disclosed.
 Then call the bank and the processor to ask if they support payments for the industry.
 Sometimes, even that is not enough.

 In order to provide fully compliant payment processing there MUST be full transactional transparency.
 Meaning:

 - The Sponsor Bank that funds the transaction must work within BSA/AML guidelines